akern40/ndarray/docs/index.md

              - portable-atomic-critical-section
              - rayon
              - serde
-    Updating crates.io index
-     Locking 10 packages to latest compatible versions
+    ...
 ```
-The `-` signs are extra features that `ndarray` has; they're discussed more in the Extra Features sections.
+The `-` signs are extra features that `ndarray` has; they're discussed more in the Feature Flags sections.

 ## Getting Started
+Take a look at the [quickstart](quickstart.md) for an overview of common operations.
+If you're coming from NumPy, take a look at [`ndarray` for NumPy Users](numpy.md).